 2. What if I say or do something wrong?

 Many parents ask, “Am I doing this right?”
 They’re fearful of saying something offensive or doing anything to counteract their loving intentions.

-These parents understand that the coming out process and the LGBTQ+ community are highly evolved and utterly complex.
-Not only should you learn the specific language that your child uses to label themselves, but you should also survey the subtle ways that homophobia, transphobia, or biphobia may shape your preconceived notions of your LGBTQ+ child.
+These parents understand that the coming out process and the LGBTQIA+ community are highly evolved and utterly complex.
+Not only should you learn the specific language that your child uses to label themselves, but you should also survey the subtle ways that homophobia, transphobia, or biphobia may shape your preconceived notions of your LGBTQIA+ child.